 A 3D printed part can be produced using different 3D printing techniques.
 Every printing technique is characterized through certain materials and methods.
-But they have one thing all in common: the creation of a threedimensional object through adding multiple layers, one after another.
+But they have one thing in common: the creation of a threedimensional object through adding multiple layers one after another.
 This principle is also called additive manufacturing, generative manufacturing or rapid technology.

 Advantages of additive manufacturing

 Additive manufacturing processes have several advantages over conventional manufacturing processes.
 Some of the most important advantages are listed below.